abhishekbhadoriya421/authenticationSkillTest/README.md

 `express-session => is a middleware for managing session data in Express.js`

-`dotenv => package is used for kepping our sensitive informaton in a separte file not accessed by anyone`
+`dotenv => package is used for keeping our sensitive information in a separate file not accessed by anyone`

-`crypto => is used for generating rendom password`
+`crypto => is used for generating random password`

 # File And Folder Structure
 `config--------------------->(mongoose.js, LocalStrategy.js, GoogleStrategy.js)`